davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698509741767/e4745f09-83e0-4aa3-b31b-79b54233eb80.jpeg align="center")

-A fun face is **Photos**, which you can to a photo on your phone.
+A fun face is **Photos**, which lets you set the background to a photo on your phone.
 In fact, you can load more than one.
 You can switch photos just by tapping on your watch face.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698510085395/79630829-8741-422d-8766-740651854ee1.jpeg align="center")

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698510106454/a4eb2f06-ff38-476f-b941-9f933138b355.jpeg align="center")

-There are dozens of more faces available.
-The one other face I currently have installed is the **Shapes** face on my watch.
+There are dozens more faces available.
+The one other face I currently have installed on my watch is the **Shapes** face.
 It's kind of zany, but when the second hand sweeps each of the 12 hour symbols it does a cute animation.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698510310019/7080aa76-1ac2-46fb-a23b-4d4b3c9a3029.jpeg align="center")